- Connect your first and third-party data sources to Optimizely

 - If an attribute value does not respect the attribute's datatype/format, the upload will fail

-Check that your upload is successful by navigating to Implementation.
+Check that your upload is successful by navigating to Audiences.
 Open the Attributes tab and select a data source.

 Click the Actions icon () and select Upload History.